-- A problem analysis evaluates critical thinking skills; - Multiple choice quiz tests vocabulary knowledge; - A composition assesses writing skills; and - Graded discussions measure content interaction.
+- A problem analysis evaluates critical thinking skills; - Multiple choice quiz tests vocabulary knowledge; - · A composition assesses writing skills; and - Graded discussions measure content interaction.

-Standard 7: Course Accessibility to Students
+Standard 7: Course Accessibility to Students (Back to Rubric)

 The online course components (and face-to-face components, in the case of a hybrid course) are accessible to all students.